The Duke BTE Certificate Program

 How Trainees are Accepted

-After students have been accepted by one of the Duke degree-granting programs listed above, CBTE faculty members provide names of admitted students with research interests in protein, cellular, or tissue engineering to the CBTE Steering Committee.
+After students have been accepted by one of the Duke degree-granting programs listed above, students must fill out the CBTE Certificate application:

 Acceptance Criteria